Conformal gauge theory of vector-spinors and spin-3/2 particles

 where $u$ and $v$ are the zero-momentum coefficient functions of the annihilation and creation operators of a Dirac field.
-Let us also observe that the relative phases of the left- and right-handed spinor subspaces cannot be fixed at this level, hence a $\gamma_5$ factor may appear on the r.h.s. of the previous equations.
+Let us also observe that the relative phases of the left- and right-handed spinor subspaces cannot be fixed at this level, hence a $\gamma_5$ factor may appear on the rhs of the previous equations.

-As we have said above, there is a second $j=\frac{1}{2}$ mode which is carried by $\psi_0$.
+As we have said above, there is a second $j=\frac{1}{2}$ mode, which is carried by $\psi_0$.
 However, the gamma-traceless condition Eq.\ \eqref{eq:vector-spinor-irrep} implies that only a linear combination of the two $j=\tfrac{1}{2}$ modes is physical.
 Indeed, a covariant way to describe the $j=\tfrac{1}{2}$ particle carried by the vector-spinor is provided by

-where $\lambda$ is a Dirac spinor and the tensor structure on the r.h.s.\ is dictated by the gamma-traceless condition.
+where $\lambda$ is a Dirac spinor and the tensor structure on the rhs is dictated by the gamma-traceless condition.
 In the rest frame this boils down to

 where $s=\pm\tfrac{1}{2}$ and similar equations hold for $\chi^{1/2}_\mu(\boldsymbol{0},s)$ too.
 Notice that the overall normalization must be determined relative to that of the $j=\tfrac{3}{2}$ coefficient functions.